Frequently Asked Questions

 “Telehealth is the distribution of health-related services and information via electronic information and telecommunication technologies.
 It allows long-distance patient and clinician contact, care, advice, reminders, education, intervention, monitoring, and remote admissions.”

-HBCS offers Telehealth services by using a HIPAA (Health Insurance Portability and Accountability Act) compliant video conferencing system via our client portal.
+HBCS offers Telehealth services by using a HIPAA (Health Insurance Portability and Accountability Act) compliant video conferencing system via our client portal and Google Meets.
 With just one click, you can join Karley for your therapy session within the comfort of your home via your mobile phones, tablet, and/or computer.

 HBCS is proud to be an ally for minority and cultural groups.
 These groups include Black, Hispanic/Latino, LGBTQA+, undocumented, and more.

-HBCS does not offer therapy for children or anyone under the age of 18 years old or couples/families.
-If you are in need of these services, Karley may be able to refer you to someone who does.
+HBCS does not offer therapy for children, anyone under the age of 18 years old or couples/families.

-Karley Arguello is only pre-licensed in Colorado.
+Karley Arguello is only licensed in Colorado.
 You must currently reside in Colorado to be a client.

 “Therapy is a form of treatment aimed at relieving emotional distress and mental health problems” – Psychology Today.